7 Things that Indicate Your Stress Levels are Too High

 Insomnia and the difficulty of getting restful sleep can have a lot to do with your emotional state and habits that you keep during the day.

-A person whose stress levels are out of control can experience muscle aches, thoughts that are focused on distressing situations, and a lowered ability to fall asleep when they need to.
+A person whose stress levels are out of control can experience muscle aches, thoughts that focus on distressing situations, and a lowered ability to fall asleep when they need to.

 7. Excessive fatigue

-Fatigue, or extreme tiredness, is a normal reaction that the body has when you’re not getting enough rest and are subjected to regular physical and mental stress.
+Fatigue, or extreme tiredness, is a normal reaction that the body has when you’re not getting enough rest.

 These symptoms are accompanied by alterations in mood, including depression, anxiety, and irritability.